“It was incredible to think that I was likely the first person to hold those documents in decades.” —Matthew Longfellow

 As a History major at Capital University, Matthew enrolled in the film course with a little apprehension his freshman year.
 “FMP-494 is a capstone class for film students,” said Matthew.
 “I wasn’t exactly sure what I was getting myself into, but the class is designed for both History majors and Film majors.”
 In the class as a freshman, Matthew’s main role was digitizing old university newspapers, and he also created a short animated sequence for the documentary.
 His sophomore year, Matthew enrolled in the class again and took on more of a leadership role as Lead Animator where he worked on more complicated computer animation sequences and assisted with research.

 But leadership hasn’t always come easy for Matthew.
 Mid-way through his eighth-grade year, Matthew enrolled at Marburn Academy.
 Before Marburn, he had challenges with maintaining focus and was falling behind.
 During his time at Marburn, technology courses gave Matthew the confidence to try some computer animation in his free time.
 He also served as one of Marburn’s Student Ambassadors during High School, helping Marburn’s faculty and staff with events and tours.
-That work paid off with the opportunity to hone his computer animation skills at Capital, and currently working with Capital’s Admission office to help give tours of the campus.
+That work paid off with the opportunity to hone his computer animation skills at Capital, and in his role with Capital’s Admission office giving tours of the campus.

 Matthew is thrilled with his experience at Capital and attributes much of his success to the foundations he learned at Marburn.
 “Starting college at Capital, I really hit the ground running,” Matthew stated.
 “The time management and organization skills I learned at Marburn prepared me as much, if not more so, than my peers.
-I’ve done really well here, and I’m proud to have made the President’s List every semester so far.”
+I’ve done really well, and I’m proud to have made the President’s List every semester .”